mmuminovic/react-native-qibla-compass/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please feel free to create a pull request or open an issue in the repository.
+If you find any issues or have suggestions for improvements, please feel free to create a pull request or open an issue in the [Github repository](https://github.com/mmuminovic/react-native-qibla-compass).

 ## License